 - Post-operative follow-up care with regular screening and check-ups are important

 How can Blue Rubber Bleb Nevus Syndrome be Prevented?

-- Current medical research has not established a way of preventing Blue Rubber Bleb Nevus Syndrome
+Current medical research has not established a method of preventing Blue Rubber Bleb Nevus Syndrome.

 - If there is a family history of BRBNS, then genetic testing of the expecting parents (and related family members) and prenatal diagnosis (molecular testing of the fetus during pregnancy) may help in understanding the risks better during pregnancy